pcoelho00/bluesky-app/docs/turso-setup.md

-# Using Turso Database
+# Using Turso (libSQL) Database

-This guide explains how to configure your Bluesky Feed Summarizer to use Turso instead of local SQLite.
+This guide explains how to configure your Bluesky Feed Summarizer to use Turso.
+Turso/libSQL is the only supported database backend for this project.

 ## What is Turso?

-Turso is a distributed SQLite database service that provides:
+Turso is a distributed SQLite-compatible database service that provides:
 - Global edge locations for low latency
 - Built-in replication
 - Serverless scaling